Email Tutorial | Free Email Tutorials

 To turn off the reminder sound altogether, uncheck "Play this sound" and click OK.

-Sound file format for Outlook reminders To change the reminder sound, click on the Browse button to pick a sound file from your computer.
-The "WAV" sound file format is automatically preselected: even if you can change to "All Files" to view sound files other than wav, like MP3's or M4A files (audio format used by iTunes), Outlook 2007 will only accept wav files - choosing another sound file format will not generate any error message, but you will get a silent reminder (literally, soundless).
+To change the reminder sound, click on the Browse button to pick a sound file from your computer.
+The "WAV" sound file format is automatically preselected: even if you can change to "All Files" to view sound files other than wav, like MP3's or M4A files (audio format used by iTunes), Outlook 2007 won't accept them - choosing another file format won't generate an error message, but won't play any sound either.
+Click OK when you are done.

 Add a reminder from the main Outlook window You can also create a reminder in Outlook 2007 without going through the calendar: go to File > New > Appointment (and you can alternatively use the corresponding keyboard shortcut of Ctrl+Shift+A).